pcoet/golang-patterns/docs/tutorials/testing.md

 }
 ```

-But in this case, using `want` is the better choice.
+But in this case, using `want` is a better choice.
 For one thing, it makes the
 test more readable to other Go programmers.
 The `want` and `got` names are
 common in Go testing, with the expected value assigned to `want` and the
 actual value assigned to `got`.
 Also, using the `want` variable makes the test
 more maintainable.
 If you need to change the expected result, you only need to
-update the code in one place, rather than two (the constant `4.0` and the
+update the code in one place (`want`), rather than two (the constant `4.0` and
-string "4.0" in the error message).
+the string `"4.0"` in the error message).

-If the actual and expected results don't match (`want != got`),
+If the actual and expected results don't match (`if got != want`),
 [Errorf](https://pkg.go.dev/testing#T.Errorf) logs an error message and marks
 the test as failed.
-If you wanted to stop execution of the failed function
+If you want to stop execution of a failed function
-immediately, you could use [Fatalf](https://pkg.go.dev/testing#T.Fatalf).
+immediately, you can use [Fatalf](https://pkg.go.dev/testing#T.Fatalf).
 If you
 don't need formatted output, you can use the
 [Error](https://pkg.go.dev/testing#T.Error) or
 [Fatal](https://pkg.go.dev/testing#T.Fatal) methods.